Residency Application and Requirements

 - current DegreeWorks Audit signed by advisor (must show courses student is currently enrolled in for semester at time of applying for Residency)

 - complete list of field experience observation/clinical experience hours (including each course, number of hours required in course, and where the hours were observed)

-Click here for the 2020-2021 Residency Application.
+Click to apply for the 2021 Fall Residency Application.

 - Candidates should email their mentor teacher within one week of receiving their placement to schedule a time to visit the school to meet the mentor teacher and principal.

 - Residency candidates should plan to attend school district in-service during Pre-Residency

 The following documents must be completed and received in the Office of Educator Preparation between November 1 and December 1 (Spring Residency) or between May 31 and July 1 (Fall Residency).
 YOU WILL NOT RECEIVE YOUR PLACEMENT UNLESS ALL OF THE ITEMS HAVE BEEN RECEIVED.